mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

    :align: center

 For further analysis, it's better if we've got these farms as a separate layer.

-Right-click on the :guilabel:`farms` layer and click :guilabel:`Save As...`.
+* Right-click on the :guilabel:`farms` layer and click :guilabel:`Save As...`.
-Next to the :guilabel:`Save as` field in the dialog that appears, click the :guilabel:`Browse` button and save the layer under :kbd:`exercise_data/residential_development/`, as :kbd:`swellendam_farms.shp`.
+* Next to the :guilabel:`Save as` field in the dialog that appears, click the :guilabel:`Browse` button.
+* Save the layer under :kbd:`exercise_data/residential_development/`, as :kbd:`swellendam_farms.shp`.
-Check the :guilabel:`Add saved file to map` box in the :guilabel:`Save vector layer as...` dialog and then click :guilabel:`OK`.
+* Check the :guilabel:`Add saved file to map` box in the :guilabel:`Save vector layer as...` dialog.
+* Click :guilabel:`OK`.
 It will tell you that :kbd:`Export to vector file has been completed`.
-Click :guilabel:`OK`.
+* Click :guilabel:`OK`.

 Now we've got the :guilabel:`farms` twice, but we only need the one we just created.

-So right-click on the old :guilabel:`farms` layer and remove it.
+* Right-click on the old :guilabel:`farms` layer and remove it.

 .. _backlink-vector-analysis-basic-1: